WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What hardware wallets does Wasabi support?

 Wasabi uses the Bitcoin Core [Hardware Wallet Interface (HWI)](https://github.com/bitcoin-core/HWI) which allows it to support a variety of hardware wallets.
-For the complete list of all the officially supported hardware wallets by Wasabi Wallet, click [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md#officially-supported-hardware-wallets).
+For the complete list of all the officially supported hardware wallets, click [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md#officially-supported-hardware-wallets).
 ::::

 :::details